kaorahi/lizgoban/README.md

 ### 0.8.1

 * Add visualization of AI's search tree. (`Tool > Plot MCTS tree`) [sample](https://github.com/kaorahi/visual_MCTS)
+* Add each rank's preferences in the winrate graph if a human model is available.
 * Add "Next move quiz" to View menu.
 * Add board position copy-paste.
   1. Alt+drag to select the source region.